New To Austin Guide: What To Know About Moving To Austin + Austin Neighborhoods Guide [2024]

 You’re rich.
 This is plain and simple.
 You have a family here in Austin and you have money to casually afford one of these homes.
 You’re the neighborhood I drive around to view the Christmas lights in December.

-You’re the kind of family that visits art galleries and museums on weekends, and you and your girls can be found with the kids at Littlefield’s on weekends.
+You’re the kind of family that visits art galleries and museums on weekends.
+You and your girls can be found with the kids at Littlefield’s on weekends.
 You love Veracruz and Medici, but you also happen to be a Starbucks Drive-Thru kind of person.
-You and the kids always pick up pumpkins at Tarrytown Methodist because you know it is the cutest spot for photos with the pumpkins.
+The thought of picking up pumpkins at Tarrytown Methodist is ideal, you know it is the cutest spot for photos with the pumpkins.
 Please adopt me.

 Westlake and/or Northwest Hills